kahlail/escape_the_central_finite_curve/README.md

 ## The Solution

-<p><strong>Unlike Eyepatch Morty's method</strong> of finding valuable Rick's by catlouging how evil they are, I'm offerering a back-end system that will enable Eyepatch Morty to spot exploitable trends in every Rick's (and therefore Mortys') behaviour.</p>
+<p><strong>Unlike Eyepatch Morty's method</strong> of finding valuable Rick's by cataloging how evil they are, I'm offerering a back-end system that will enable Eyepatch Morty to spot exploitable trends in every Rick's (and therefore Mortys') behaviour.</p>

 <p>Not only will this assist Eyepatch Morty in locating the <em>"Rickest"</em> Rick by using data from beyond the fourth-wall, it will also give Eyepatch Morty the start he needs in his campaign for Presidency of the Citadel.</p>